Josh-Joseph/experimental-results-framework-couchdb/README.md

 Setting Up/ Configuring CouchDB for CORS:
 -----------------------------------------

-We need the use of cross-site scripting for the javascript UI to be able to fetch ajax-style from our DB.
+We need the use of cross-site origin resource sharing (CORS) for the javascript UI to be able to fetch ajax-style from our DB.
 So open up the builb/etc/couchdb/local.ini file for couchdb add/update the following flags: